RubyRubenstahl/artikcloud-ProxyHub/README.md

 ## Setup / Installation

- - your proxy hub we recommend you to use a fix IP
- - Unzip the ARTIKCloudProxyHub.zip
- - Go to the ARTIKCloudProxyHub folder
+ 1. Clone this repository if you haven't already done so.

+ 2. At the root directory and run the command:
+    ~~~shell
+    npm install
+    ~~~

- - Run "npm install" (can take up to 1h on a slow computer)
+Note it might take up to 1h on a slow computer to finish installation.

-# Demo
+## Demo

- 1. Run "npm start".
-After the server is started you will be able to read this line:
+ 1. On a machine with the fix IP address, Run "npm start".
+ 2. After the server is started, you will see this line:
 "GO TO THIS WEBPAGE TO ACCESS THE UI: <url>"
- 2. Open a browser and go to the url.
+ 2. Open a browser and load the above url.
- 3. The ui will guide you to set up you proxy hub. @TODO highlevel what will be setup in app level
+ 3. The UI will guide you to set up you proxy hub.
+At the end of this setup process, you have [created an application](https://developer.artik.cloud/documentation/tools/web-tools.html#creating-an-application) in Developer Dashboard and used the application info to configure the hub.

-@TODO: different workflow for device discoverable and no discoverable....
+ 4. Now you can play with the hub with two different type of devices.
+ 5. @TODO discoverable devices
+ 6. @TODO non discoverable devices

-# Restart the server
+## Restart the server
 - If you stop the server you can restart it using "npm start"

-# Add a new proxy to ARTIK Cloud Proxy Hub
+## Add a new proxy to ARTIK Cloud Proxy Hub
 To add a new proxy add his folder to the `/proxies` folder.
 Proxies with a folder starting with '_' are not loaded.
 _template folder contains an example of what you need to do to create a proxy